 In 2015, Ting-Li and his friend Max Chen founded a photography and video production studio, Snowforest.
 As the business develops, his interest in filmmaking and video production grows.
 In 2017, he made his first documentary film, AJ CARR, which was selected as the Official Selections by the Hollywood International Independent Documentary Awards and the Beloit International Film Festival.

 Curling has become part of Ting-Li’s life since 2001.
 While he missed an opportunity to represent Taiwan in the Asian Winter Games in 2003, he joined the national team in 2008 for the first time.
 He took a break from curling between 2010 and 2013 and rejoined the team in 2014.
-The 2016-2017 season was marked as his and the team’s high point as the team reached to the top 4 for the first time in history in the Pacific-Asia Curling Championships and again in the 2017 Sapporo Asian Winter Games.
+The 2016-2017 season was marked as his and the team’s high point as the team reached top 4 for the first time in history in the Pacific-Asia Curling Championships and again in the 2017 Sapporo Asian Winter Games.
 Beginning the 2018-2019 season, he took on coaching duties for Taiwan’s junior men’s team and mixed doubles team.
 Also, he is currently the Director of Media at the Chinese Taipei Curling Federation.

 Ting-Li currently lives in Madison, WI, United States, with his wife and three children.